 There’s a lot of Bluetooth envy going on when viewing this one of the best Bluetooth speaker, the iHome’s IBN 6; it seems to have taken all the attributes touted by other speakers and assimilated them like the Borg.
 This heavy, obviously sturdy and durable speaker does everything one could ask of an outdoor “portable” (too big for a pocket but a knapsack, sure), though we’re not sure it makes our best portable bluetooth speaker list.
+Speaking of the best portable speaker, read our Jawbone Big Jambox review for another high quality option.
 And it sounds good too.
 So we’re out and about, camping or hiking or taking a long walk and it’s time to stop and play some tunes.
 Here’s why this $119.99 BT speaker shines:

 Its large size means that the speakers — two front firing 1.25” full-range drivers — are big enough to be heard above the normal, and not-so-normal sounds found outside.
 And there’s room for added refinements due to the chassis’ size, like to improve on the bass response through the addition of a rear-firing 2.25” passive radiator.
 Plus those speakers are stereo and, again due to the size of the iHome, there’s enough room to separate them for a better sound field.